muffpy/lightdb/README.md

 The files inside `src` and `test` are empty and provide a template to build a more complex database.

-I finished building **lightdb** as a side-project in 2021 while learning database system at university and am in the process of migrating the code and docs to GitHub.
+I created lightdb as a side-project in 2021 while learning database system at university and am in the process of migrating the code and docs to GitHub.

 ## Build